Dave-team/Knowledge-base/Priorities.md

 This is a list of things I am actively working on to develop myself.
 Relax.
 Be optimistic.
 Be present.
 Have faith in ability to just figure things out.

 Pick up good habits from the knowledge base and make these my own.
 This is not about doing it all at once, pick a few to actively work on for the next weeks/months.
+In general, there is no how-to for everything in life so stop looking.
+Instead trust yourself figure shit out and do what works for me.
 - Affirm these habits and visualize implementing them in detail on a daily basis, both in relaxing and in stressful times.
 Visualize being the person of your design and how that person acts in challenging situations.
 Then practice that (fake confidence if needed) until it becomes natural.
 - Force regular mindful breaks.
 When relaxed to change the structure of the brain.
 When not aware to accept, let go and move on.
 Be aware and breath.
 - Reflect on my performance against the habits / philosophy regularly and adjust where necessary.
 How did I behave?
 Why?
 What can be done better?
 What lessons can I learn from this?
 What are the upcoming challenges and how will I approach these?
 Journalling and weekly review sessions could help get in this habit